chevcast/mongoose-simpledb/README.md

         editedBy: { type: Schema.Types.ObjectId, ref: 'User' }
     };

-The only requirement of a model file is that you expose a property called `schema`. dbwrapper will use this property when creating your Mongoose schema.
+The only requirement of a model file is that you expose a property called `schema`. simpledb will use this property when creating your Mongoose schema.
 While `schema` is the only required property for you to define, you can define a few others as well if you'd like to setup instance methods, static methods, or virtual properties.

 Instance methods: